awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 }
 ```

-## Launching instances \(RunInstances\)<a name="iam-example-runinstances"></a>
+## Launch instances \(RunInstances\)<a name="iam-example-runinstances"></a>

 The [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/ApiReference-query-RunInstances.html) API action launches one or more On\-Demand Instances or one or more Spot Instances\. `RunInstances` requires an AMI and creates an instance\.
 Users can specify a key pair and security group in the request\.
 Launching into a VPC requires a subnet, and creates a network interface\.
 Launching from an Amazon EBS\-backed AMI creates a volume\.
 Therefore, the user must have permissions to use these Amazon EC2 resources\.
 You can create a policy statement that requires users to specify an optional parameter on `RunInstances`, or restricts users to particular values for a parameter\.

 For more information about the resource\-level permissions that are required to launch an instance, see [Actions, resources, and condition keys for Amazon EC2](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonec2.html)\.

 By default, users don't have permissions to describe, start, stop, or terminate the resulting instances\.
 One way to grant the users permission to manage the resulting instances is to create a specific tag for each instance, and then create a statement that enables them to manage instances with that tag\.
-For more information, see [Working with instances](#iam-example-instances)\.
+For more information, see [Work with instances](#iam-example-instances)\.

 **Topics**
 + [AMIs](#iam-example-runinstances-ami)